devilzs1/email-optimiser/README.md

 A robust A/B testing platform to optimize email engagement metrics for a company's marketing campaign.
 This helps company regularly sends newsletters to its subscriber base and improve open rates, click-through rates (CTR), and overall engagement.
 It enable marketers to conduct A/B tests on various elements of their email campaigns and provide actionable insights for future optimizations.

-> #### Not completed yet!!!
-Working on it, have many confusions about the requirements!

 ## React + Vite + PWA Project

 This project is a progressive web application (PWA) built using React and Vite.